PacktPublishing/React-16-Essentials-Second-Edition/README.md

 Chrome or Mozilla Firefox:
 * Google Chrome: https://www.google.com/chrome/browser
 * Mozilla Firefox: https://www.mozilla.org/en-US/firefox/new/
 Second, you will need to install Git, Node.js, and npm.
-You will fi nd detailed instructions on how to install and use them in Chapter 2, Installing Powerful Tools for Your Project.
+You will find detailed instructions on how to install and use them in Chapter 2, Installing Powerful Tools for Your Project.
 Finally, you will need a code editor.
 I recommend Sublime Text (http://www. sublimetext.com).
 Alternatively, you can use Atom (https://atom.io), Brackets (http://brackets.io), Visual Studio Code (https://code.visualstudio.com), or any other editor of your choice.

 ## Related Products
 * [ReactJS by Example - Building Modern Web Applications with React](https://www.packtpub.com/web-development/reactjs-example-building-modern-web-applications-react?utm_source=github&utm_medium=repository&utm_campaign=9781785289644)